deckhouse/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/CONFIGURATION.md

 The module automatically creates a StorageClass for each Datastore and DatastoreCluster in the zone(-s).
 Also, it can filter out the unnecessary StorageClasses (you can do this via the `exclude` parameter).

 * `exclude` — a list of StorageClass names (or regex expressions for names) to exclude from the creation in the cluster;
-  * Format — an array of strings;
-  * An optional parameter;
-* `default` — the name of StorageClass that will be used in the cluster by default;
+* `default` — the name of StorageClass that will be used in the cluster by default.
+If the parameter is omitted, the default StorageClass is either:
-  * Format — a string;
-  * An optional parameter;
-  * If the parameter is omitted, the default StorageClass is either:
   * an arbitrary StorageClass present in the cluster that has the default annotation;
   * the first (in lexicographic order) StorageClass of those created by the module.

-Example:
+An example:
 ```yaml
 cloudProviderVsphere: |
   storageClass: